At this point you may have heard the buzz around the non-diet approach.

-This fear of weight gain is real and valid and we want you to hear first and foremost that it is totally normal.
-In fact if you didn’t fear weight gain, you probably wouldn’t be struggling.
+This fear of weight gain is real and valid and we want you to hear first and foremost that it's totally normal.
+In fact, if you didn’t fear weight gain, you probably wouldn’t be struggling.
 And if you weren’t struggling, you wouldn’t be reading this post.

-So let’s make it clear that the mere fact that you fear changes in your body does not disqualify you in engaging in the non-diet approach.
-Rather it is the exact reason why letting go of the diet mentality is the first step in making peace with food and your body.
-However, unless you take the time to challenge these beliefs rooted in dieting and restricting your body size, then you can only expect to remain demobilized in your fears… AKA stuck.
+So let’s make it clear that the mere fact that you fear changes in your body doesn't disqualify you in engaging in the non-diet approach.
+Rather, it is the exact reason letting go of the diet mentality is the first step in making peace with food and your body.
+However, unless you challenge these beliefs rooted in dieting and restricting your body size, then you can only expect to remain demobilized in your fears… AKA stuck.

 The attraction of diets and other forms of food restriction is this assumed guarantee of weight loss.
-However when you look at the research, the evidence shows that 95% of dieters gain the weight back (and often more) over the span of 5 years.
-How else do you think the diet industry has grown to be a mutli-billion dollar industry?
+However, when you look at the research, the evidence shows that 95% of dieters gain the weight back (and often more) over the span of five years.
+How else do you think the diet industry has grown to be a multi-billion dollar industry?

-It’s set up for dieters to fail in order for them to be lifelong customers.
-That means that dieting, in fact, is not a guarantee of weight loss, but a guarantee of weight gain at some point in the journey.
+It’s set up for dieters to fail for them to be lifelong customers.
+That means that dieting, in fact, isn't a guarantee of weight loss, but a guarantee of weight gain at some point in the journey.
 It literally teaches your body how to gain weight by slowing your metabolic rate, decreasing your energetic output, increasing your hunger levels, and causing you to have obsessive thoughts about food.

 (Ok, yeah, when we put it that way… It sounds easy, right?
 But the truth is, this work is challenging and messy and multifaceted.
 That’s why we created our Foundations program.)

 Anyway, your set point weight is the weight in which you body happily sits when it’s eating regularly according to its needs without interference or disruption.
 Your body loves being at its set point because it is the place where it feels well-nourished and fueled for all the things it is capable of.
-However when you’ve been restricting your food in order to manipulate your weight, your set point is enduring a whole lot of pressure-- like a beach ball being held under water.
+However, when you’ve been restricting your food to manipulate your weight, your set point is enduring a whole lot of pressure-- like a beach ball being held under water.
 Every day it fights to bob comfortably on the surface but dieting continues to force it under.
-Over time, your body get smart and may actually raise your set point by slowing your metabolism in order to protect the body from future “famine”.
+Over time, your body gets smarter and may raise your set point by slowing your metabolism in order to protect the body from future “famine”.
 These factors along with binge cycles in response to this restriction lead to a set point higher than pre-dieting.

 So what happens when you stop forcing your body weight to a certain size?
 We’re so glad you asked.
 Your body actually settles at its healthy weight.
-Some may experience initial weight gain as a symptom of the body’s need to heal and make peace with certain foods, but eventually, with the absence of the restrict-binge-guilt cycle and a stable food environment, there is no longer the need for your body to send dramatic signals from a place of deprivation.
+Some may experience initial weight gain as a symptom of the body’s need to heal and make peace with certain foods.
+But eventually, with the absence of the restrict-binge-guilt cycle and a stable food environment, there's no longer the need for your body to send dramatic signals from a place of deprivation.
 This also means that your weight will not continue to just go up and up and up.
-If you feel that your current body weight may be higher than your set point (which be thy way, can only be discovered through healing your relationship with food and NOT comparing your current weight to that of your 21-year old-self), it is very possible that this higher weight is merely symptomatic of dieting aka forcing your body beneath its set point and bingeing as a consequence.
+If you feel that your current body weight may be higher than your set point (which be thy way, can only be discovered through healing your relationship with food and NOT comparing your current weight to that of your 21-year old-self), it's very possible that this higher weight is merely symptomatic of dieting aka forcing your body beneath its set point and binge-eating as a consequence.